 Generating SSH Keys

 After making sure your SSH client is installed, the next step is to generate your SSH keys.
-SSH keys are used to authenticate your client to the cluster frontend nodes as opposed to a passphrase, as well as getting the encrypted session going.
+SSH keys are used to authenticate your client to the cluster frontend nodes as opposed to a password, as well as getting the encrypted session going.
 After generating the keys, you have to upload your public key so you can authenticate to the cluster in the future.

 SSH Key Basics